elastic/integrations/packages/cloud_security_posture/docs/vuln_mgmt.md

 ## Integration Requirements

-@TODO

-Are there any additional permissions required to launch a CloudFormation template in a customer's AWS account?

-Is it just that the customer must log into their AWS account in the same browser session?

-Can a CTA be provided if the customer has not logged into their AWS account?
+The user must log in to their cloud console in the same browser where Kibana is launched.
+They must also ensure that necessary permissions are in place for their cloud user account to launch Infrastructure as a Code template.